Building homes amidst Nature

 Hence by utilising the IBS system, the development of Nada Alam will have significantly less impact on the environment while giving its buyers the best building quality in their homes.

 This third method of making a development more eco-friendly is becoming increasingly popular - and is also being utilised by the Nada Alam development.
-Most notably, Nada3C which is the latest launch in Nada Alam, incorporates these features to the maximum - high ceilings, tall windows, and wide open spaces.
+Most notably, Nada3C which is the latest launch in Nada Alam, incorporates these features as much as possible - high ceilings, tall windows, and wide open spaces.

-Hence even the back lanes of the houses will be transformed into a garden of active outdoor activities with badminton courts and an even a sepak takraw area to encourage communal living.
+Even the back lanes of the houses will be transformed into a garden of sorts for active outdoor activities - badminton courts and even a sepak takraw area to encourage communal living.
 And to ensure that there are no intruders into this idealistic development, Nada3C also enjoys a 3-tier security system with cutting-edge technology to keep families and assets safe.

 Eco-Friendly Community Living

 There are more ways of keeping a development eco-friendly, such as by ensuring that the homes come with rainwater harvesting systems, using low VOC paints and installing solar water heating systems into every home.
 At the end of the day, there are the homes which are just imbued with all of nature’s goodness, and that is Nada Alam.
 To find out whether you are able to be a proud homeowner of one of the beautiful properties here, just use this housing loan eligibility calculator.